GenericMappingTools/gmt/doc_classic/rst/source/supplements/spotter/rotsmoother.rst

 .. only:: not man

-    rotsmoother - Get mean rotations and covariance matrices from set of finite rotation
+    rotsmoother - Get mean rotations and covariance matrices from set of finite rotations

 Synopsis
 --------